efraser5005/portfolio/README.md

 It was a lot of fun watching the mutual excitement of the programmers and artists as the game combined our totally disparate skillsets. ("You made the seal cute!"
 "You made the seal move!")

 [Root Pig](https://ef5005.itch.io/root-pig)
 My first Global Game Jam project & first time working in Godot.
-I worked on digging functionality and did the menu screen.
+I programmed the main menu and some UI functionality, such as displaying dug-up objects.